 Take a look-see at all of those delicious colors!
 Isn’t it absolutely spellbinding?!
 But how did they get that way?
 Well, mother nature takes most of the credit, but she didn’t cut ’em up, I did!
 When it comes to good cooking having the right equipment is just as important as having fresh and high-quality ingredients.
 As your cooking skills evolve so should the everyday kitchen tools you use.
 Like my new Chicago Cutlery® 7″ Santoku Prime™Chef’s Knife.
 This is a great knife regardless of your knife skill-level.
 This is how I make those precise cuts and it makes all the cutting, slicing, dicing, and julienning kitchen work that much easier.

-Okay, here’s another pro tip.
-To help me, you, and everyone else achieves a silky soup richness, add quality heavy cream and a good grade of butter, talk about heavenly!
+Pro-tip: Add quality heavy cream and a good grade of butter; talk about heavenly!
 Doing this step is essential and makes for an absolutely luscious homemade soup.

 I used a 1/2 stick of Kerrygold unsalted butter, and it just makes all of the difference in the world!